USDA FoodKeeper – Cold Storage Guidelines

 Substitute with other firm white fish like cod or haddock

 Sure thing!
 Expiration dates and best quality dates can sometimes be confusing, especially when it comes to seafood like Atlantic Wolffish.
-The expiration date indicates when the fish may no longer be safe to eat due to potential bacterial growth or spoilage.
+The dates are manufacturer guidance and not absolute safety indicators to eat due to potential bacterial growth or spoilage.
 On the other hand, the best quality date suggests when the fish may start to lose its taste, texture, or freshness.
 For example, if you have Atlantic Wolffish with an expiration date of tomorrow, it's better to play it safe and not consume it past that date.
 However, if the best quality date is in a couple of days, you can still eat it after that date but the taste and texture might not be as good.
 Personally, I tend to follow both dates.
 I prioritize safety when it comes to seafood, so if the expiration date is nearing, I usually don't take any chances.
 But if it's a day or two past the best quality date and it still smells and looks fine, I might go ahead and cook it up.
 Remember, when in doubt, it's always best to err on the side of caution with seafood!

 To determine if Atlantic Wolffish has gone bad, look for signs such as a sour or fishy smell, slimy texture, or discolored patches on the skin.
 Fresh Atlantic Wolffish should have a mild ocean scent, firm flesh, and clear, shiny skin.
 If you notice any of these indicators, it's best to discard the fish to avoid foodborne illness.